pimpim/SCI-F/docs/pages/8-appendix.md

 In summary, SCI-F is useful because it allows for:

- - [flexible, internal modularity](/SCI-F/modularity.html): The definition of modularity is entirely based on the needs of the creator and user, and the resulting container reflects that.
+ - [flexible, internal modularity](/SCI-F/modularity.html) where the definition of modularity is entirely based on the needs of the creator and user, and the resulting container reflects that.
+ - [reproducible practices](/SCI-F/practices.html) by way of providing portable environments with modular internal contents that are easily discovered.
+ - [integration with external tools](/SCI-F/tools.html) by way of programmatic accessibility to internal modules.
+ - [predictable internal structure](/SCI-F/structure.html) that distinguishes scientific content from the operating system base.
+ - [community resources](/SCI-F/community.html) including APIs, version control and testing, and open forums for tracking issue and discussion related to SCI-F and SCI-F apps.

 ## Discussion